cheminfo/eln-docs/docs/30_structural_analysis/mass/70_deconvolution/README.md

 The molecular formula is defined based on:

-- Base MF : atoms that are common and present in all the molecular formula
+- `Base MF` : atoms that are common and present in all the molecular formula
-- Modifications: list of modifications that can be applied on the `Base MF`
+- `Modifications` : list of modifications that can be applied on the `Base MF`
   - if you want to search for isotopic enrichment you can enter as MF: `C-1[13C]`, a modification in which we remove a `C` of natural abundance and add a <sup>13</sup>C
-- Ionizations: define the list of ways to ionize the molecule.
+- `Ionizations` : define the list of ways to ionize the molecule.
 If the molecule is naturally charted this field may stay empty.
 It can also contain an unlimited comma separated list of ionizations like `Na+, K+, NH4+, H+,`.
-Note this comma at the end that allows also to have no ionizatioon.
+Note this comma at the end that allows also to have no ionization.

 ![preferences mf](prefs-mf.png)

 <MFFilter />

 ## Mass spectrum parameters